Sitefinity/sitefinity-admin-app-extensions/README.md

   Demonstrates how to replace a default field with a custom one that you can see when creaing and editing items.
 You can find the sample code in the **custom-fields** folder.

-**NOTE** By default, Sitefinity CMS comes with fields for all data types.
+**NOTE:** By default, Sitefinity CMS comes with fields for all data types.
 This sample enables you to create a specific field in case your scenario requires it.

 ### API